skienzmatishun/rippreport/content/p/ask-chris-elliott-catalyst-red-flags/index.md

   length_score: 100
   category_score: 0
   rank: 10
+summary: A prominent politician used questionable property deals and tax swaps to line his political coffers at taxpayer expense.
+Land records show a bizarre property transaction where the mortgage far exceeded the actual purchase price.
+Follow the paper trail to see who really benefited from this shady property transaction.
 ---
 ASK CHRIS!
 Public records from the Probate office, record, Mr. Elliott, and his wife, purchased property, from Christopher G Stradtman Jan 3, 2018, in Elberta on Key Hole Rd.
 This “waterfront priority” property is valued at $290,000 dollars.